aslavinska/project4/README.md

 Boot Strap Free template can be found here - [Template](https://startbootstrap.com/theme/business-casual)

 ## Media
-All images were take from private Sailor Shushu official archives.
+All images in the blog and main pages were take from private Sailor Shushu official archives.
 All rights reserved.